jimboquijano/suriform/docs/guide/walkthrough/error-handling.md

 ## 💬 Inline Errors

-When a field fails, the inline errors are handled internally.
-It does not care about the `dirty` and `touched` state, it will always be toggled when a field is validated.
-To suppress this, you can add the `__sfInline` flag to you form.
+When a form field fails validation, an **error block** is created.
+These error blocks are handled internally and are **cached effeciently** for a faster render times.
+Both the field and the **error block** comes with **full ARIA support** for a better accesibility and reading.

 ### Supressing Inline